 During this emergency, if food is not immediately available from other programs, the MEP may provide food to meet the identified needs of migratory children for a limited period of time, until other resources become available.

 Food should generally be provided by other Federal and non-Federal programs (e.g., school meals programs administered by the United States Department of Agriculture (USDA) Food and Nutrition Service, community food banks).
-USDA has implemented automatic flexibilities and expanded waivers specifically to address the pandemic—visit the USDA Food and Nutrition Service web page for additional information.
+USDA has implemented automatic flexibilities and expanded waivers specifically to address the pandemic.

 We recommend that MEP staff document any efforts to obtain food from other sources prior to using MEP funds.
-As with any use of MEP funds, the costs must comport with the principles outlined in the Uniform Guidance in 2 CFR Part 200 (e.g., the costs are necessary, reasonable, and allocable to the MEP).
-The provision of food must also be consistent with the program purposes in ESEA section 1301 (e.g., to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to succeed in school).
+As with any use of MEP funds, the costs must comport with the principles outlined in the Uniform Guidance in 2 Code of Federal Regulations Part 200 (e.g., the costs are necessary, reasonable, and allocable to the MEP).
+The provision of food must also be consistent with the program purposes in Elementary and Secondary Education Act section 1301 (e.g., to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to succeed in school).

 Can MEP funds be used to pay for toilet paper or other necessary supplies like masks, gloves, and hand sanitizer?

 During these extraordinary circumstances, State may take a similar approach to ensuring eligible migratory children are able to access other necessities when there is a delay or lack of availability from other sources.
 Such necessities may include, but are not limited to, the specific supplies referenced (diapers, baby wipes, toilet paper).
-The provision of such necessities must be consistent with the program purposes in ESEA section 1301 (e.g., to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to succeed in school).
+The provision of such necessities must be consistent with the program purposes in Elementary and Secondary Education Act section 1301 (e.g., to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to succeed in school).

 Can a district transfer money out of the MEP into another program that is more flexible?